O1 Visas in The Woodlands, Texas

 The O-1 Visa application starts with a Form I-129, Petition for Nonimmigrant Worker, that is sent to the United States Citizen and Immigration Services.
 The form should typically be submitted within a year of when it is needed but at least 45 days before your entry into the United States.
-To apply for an O-1 Visa, you need an experienced immigration attorney to help you make sure all fo the procedural rules are strictly followed.
+If you’re applying for O1 visas in The Woodlands, you need an experienced Texas immigration attorney to help you make sure all fo the procedural rules are strictly followed.
 If you make a mistake or have inadequate grounds to qualify for the O-1 Visa, then you might receive a request for evidence (RFE) or a denial.

 To avoid any problems, the attorney you choose needs to be experienced with the current 0-1 Visa requirements and knows how to comply with all of the procedural requirements to obtain this type of employment-based visa.
 Many of our clients come to us because they have a J-1 visa and want to transfer to a 0-1 Visa.
 For example, if you are a Fulbright Scholars or a foreign student in training, moving from the J-1 visa to the O-1 visa might be your only chance to stay in the United States to keep working.